Jagiellonian University Medical College

-Jagiellonian University Medical College is the oldest medical school in Poland.
-The Jagiellonian University's Faculties of Medicine and Pharmacy are acclaimed as one of the largest medical academies in Poland.
-The school was established by King Casimir III of Poland in 1364.
+Jagiellonian University Medical College is the medical school of Jagiellonian University, a public research institute in Kraków, Poland.
+It was established by King Casimir III of Poland in 1364, making it the 12th oldest medical school in the world.
+It is the most prestigious medical school in Poland and one of the most prestigious in Europe.
+Jagiellonian University Medical College (JUMC) provides patient care, medical education, and research training through its various clinical affiliates and research institutes such as the University Hospital in Krakow, University Children's Hospital of Krakow, John Paul II Hospital, Ludwik Rydygier Memorial Specialized Hospital, St. Lazarus Hospital, and the University Dental Clinic.
+Jagiellonian University Medical College also partners with new entities such as the Małopolska Centre of Biotechnology, the Centre for Medical Genomics OMICRON, the Centre for Innovative Medicine, and the Centre for Regenerative Medicine.

-The Jagiellonian University
+Jagiellonian University

 Jagiellonian University is the oldest institution of higher education in Poland.
 Established in 1364 by King Casimir III the Great, it is the second oldest university in Central-Eastern Europe, preceded by the Charles University in Prague, which was founded in 1348.
 Called Studium Generale in its early years, it was modeled after the Universities of Bologna and Padua and was initially composed of three faculties: Liberal Arts, Medicine, and Law.
 After its restoration in 1400, changes to the Academy's statute made it more resemble the Paris Sorbonne.
 For over 600 years, many prominent Poles and Europeans received their education within the walls of this University.
 It was here that Nicolaus Copernicus studied and in 1578 Walenty Fontana delivered the first academic lecture based on Copernicus' heliocentric theory, an inconceivable notion to many scholars at the time.
 In 1938, Karol Wojtyła began his studies in Polish philology at Jagiellonian University, interrupted by the outbreak of World War II, when occupying forces closed the University.
 During the War, he actively participated in classes organized by the underground university.
 Upon taking Holy Orders and returning from his doctoral studies in Rome, he received his post-doctoral degree from Jagiellonian University in 1953, continuing to work at the University until 1954.
 In 1983, already as Pope, he was honored by University authorities with an Honorary Doctorate.

 After Poland regained independence following World War I, new institutions of higher education were established and older institutions were able to recover their Polish identity.
 With its already famous University, Kraków already possessed adequate intellectual potential to help these new institutions.